iffy/generalconference/data/eng/1984-10/034-striving-together-transforming-our-beliefs-into-action/text.md

-# Striving Together: Transforming Our Beliefs into Action
+# Striving Together:Transforming Our Beliefs into Action

 President Hinckley, Elder Larsen, Brethren, Sister Kapp, Sister Young, and sisters.
 We have been blessed tonight by the music and the spoken word and by